 In terms of popularity, Austin is one of the hottest cities in the country to live.
 Over the last 10 years, the Austin real estate market has continued to boom, which has led to rising home prices and a shortage of houses on the market.
 Even with seasonal fluxes, Austin real estate prices remain steady and strong.
 Despite this rise and popularity, home prices in Austin still remain relatively moderate compared to other cities, such as New York City and San Francisco.
 If the real estate market continues to hold strong, which it’s expected to here, that also means that investing in Austin real estate is one of the best investments you can make as a home buyer.

-So here is a guide to help you traverse the waters of being a first time home buyer of Austin real estate.
+So here is a guide to help you traverse the waters of being a first time home buyer of real estate, if you you’re moving to Austin, TX.

 What type of Real Estate Should You Buy?